mrkhutter/northpasser/README.md

 Northpasser is a lightweight Ruby wrapper of the [Northpass API](https://app.northpass.com/api/v1/).

-[Northpass](https://northpass.com) is a radical project management tool particularly well suited to software development.
+[Northpass](https://northpass.com) is a cloud based LMS system for creating online courses and training.
 If you're not familiar with them, go check them out! :heart:

 ## Inspiration